 However, since anxiety disorders are so common, keeping an eye on your anxiety and understanding it is important.
 Knowing what is and isn’t normal anxiety can help you decide when it’s time to seek help.

 At the most, basic level anxiety is an uncomfortable feeling about the future.
-It could be feeling like the future will be worse than the present in a more general way or can be bound up in specific reasons.
+Feeling that the future will be worse than the present can be a general or specific concern.

 What Causes Anxiety?